 Chances are there is someone you know who has had to replace missing teeth, though you might not be aware of it yourself.
 That’s because now many options for tooth replacement look like the natural tooth; you can’t tell from the person’s smile they ever lost a tooth.
+High-quality tooth replacements that look just like the real thing are becoming more commonplace.
+It’s come a long way from colonial times when replacements for missing teeth were a cobbled-together bunch of animal teeth, human teeth, ivory, and wooden pegs a la George Washington.
+These days, the only false teeth replacements that enter your mouth are made of metal and ceramic.

-There are several great options for tooth replacement.
-But you know one terrible option?
-Doing nothing about it.
-Leaving an empty root space in your jaw can lead to all sorts of problems.
-Your surrounding teeth will shift, causing issues with your bite and perhaps even leading to further tooth loss.
 Your jawbone also starts to literally disintegrate in that area.
 The longer you go without replacing a missing tooth, the harder it becomes to get permanent dental implants in the future, because to get permanent dental implants, you need a healthy jaw.
-So if you’ve waited to do anything about replacing your missing tooth, you may require dental bone grafting, which is when we try to rebuild the jawbone using other bone material in your body.
+So, if you’ve waited to do anything about replacing your missing tooth, you may require dental bone grafting, which is when we try to rebuild the jawbone using other bone material in your body.
+If your jawbone’s integrity is intact, you might even be eligible to get replacement teeth that are installed on the same day you come in.
+Seriously, it’s in your best interest to act fast.
+Otherwise, you’ll have a jawbone that’s falling apart, and you’ll have to spend months of time just to get one missing tooth replaced.

 Here are 7 options for you to consider for tooth replacement.
 The right option depends on your budget, preferences and unique dental care needs.